JULY 2 – AUGUST 22, 2021

 Main Gallery & Galusha Gallery

 In 2021, the Center’s annual McKnight Artist exhibition will provide the unique opportunity to view a comprehensive installation featuring works by grantees of the past two years.
-Select works by recipients of the McKnight Artist Fellowship for Ceramic Artists will be on display within the Emily Galusha Gallery.
-Featured in this gallery will be 2020 recipients Andrea Leila Denecke (Scandia, Minnesota) and Brad Menninga (St. Paul, Minnesota), as well as 2019 recipients Kelly Connole (Northfield, Minnesota) and Guillermo Guardia (Saint Paul, Minnesota).
+Select works by recipients of the McKnight Artist Fellowship for Ceramic Artists will be on display.
+Featured are 2020 recipients Andrea Leila Denecke (Scandia, Minnesota) and Brad Menninga (St. Paul, Minnesota), as well as 2019 recipients Kelly Connole (Northfield, Minnesota) and Guillermo Guardia (Saint Paul, Minnesota).

-Represented within NCC’s Main Gallery will be works created by recipients of the McKnight Artist Residency for Ceramic Artists.
-Featured in this gallery will be 2019 recipients Pattie Chalmers (Illinois), Rebecca Chappell (Pennsylvania), and Marcelino Puig-Pastrana (Puerto Rico); as well as 2018 recipients Ted Adler (Kansas), Alessandro Gallo (Montana), Hidemi Tokutake (Japan), and Leandra Urrutia (Tennessee).
+Also represented will be works created by recipients of the McKnight Artist Residency for Ceramic Artists.
+Featured artists include 2019 recipients Pattie Chalmers (Illinois), Rebecca Chappell (Pennsylvania), and Marcelino Puig-Pastrana (Puerto Rico); as well as 2018 recipients Ted Adler (Kansas), Alessandro Gallo (Montana), Hidemi Tokutake (Japan), and Leandra Urrutia (Tennessee).
 This exhibition is supported by the McKnight Foundation and showcases the success of each artist’s fellowship or residency.

 About the Artists